zalenix/portaldocs/portal-sdk/templates/portalfx-skeleton.md

 Subtopics that are specific to a topic are self-naming, in one or two words.
 The last node of the file is the name of the subtopic, and is used to sort subtopics within the topic.
 Some filenames are `portalfx-telemetry-alerting-overview.md`, `portalfx-telemetry-alerting-performance.md` or `portalfx-style-guide-utility-classes.md`.

-1. Best Practices, FAQ's, and glossaries use a slightly different naming convention, in that they are named `portalfx-extensions-bp-<major-area>`,  `portalfx-extensions-faq-<major-area>`, `portalfx-extensions-glossary-<major-area>`, respectively.
+1. Best Practices, FAQ's, and glossaries use a slightly different naming convention, in that they are named `portalfx-extensions-bp-<major-area>`,  `portalfx-extensions-faq-<major-area>`,  respectively.

 1. Subtopic files are contained within the topic document in the following order.